Vignesh1357/Loginproject/README.md

 # Loginproject
-#It is a nust a login page made with Tkinter module.
+It is a just a login page made with Tkinter module.